ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Reference Value Providers (RVP) publish Reference Values triples that are matched against ACS entries.
 Reference Values may describe multiple acceptable states for Attesters; hence "matching" determines that Evidence (contained in the ACS) satisfies an appropriate subset of the available Reference Values.

 If the appropriate subset matches, the authority of the RVP is added to the appropriate ACS entries.

-The Verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, where the `reference-triple-record` takes the place of a `stateful-environment-record`.
+The Verifier compares each `rv` reference value condition ECT against ECT entries in the ACS as described in {{sec-match-one-se}}.

-If all fields of the `reference-triple-record` match the ACS, then the Verifier MUST add the RVP authority to each matching ACS field.
+Foreach entry in the `rv` list, if any part of an `rv` condition does not match an ACS entry, then the entire `rv` additon is not added to the ACS.

-If any `reference-triple-record` in the Reference Value triple does not match the ACS then the entire triple is ignored.
+If all fields of the `rv` condition match an ACS entry, the Verifier MUST add the `rv` addition to the ACS where the RVP authority is included in the `rv` addition ECT.

 ## Endorsed Values Augmentation (Phase 4) {#sec-phase4}